LenShustek/Eudora_fix_mbx/README.txt

 As a result, Eudora won't rebuild the table-of-contents file when it examines the mailbox.

-The program learns the changes you want to make from a plain text file named "translations.txt" that has the following kinds of lines:
+The program learns the changes you want to make from a plain text file named "translations.txt", and we supply a suggested file to start with.
+Here are the kind lines that it can have:

-Lines starting with "options" let you specify one or more keywords that control the the operation of the program: skipheaders     Don't do replacements in the header lines of messages skipbody        Don't do replacements in the body of messages skiptoc         Don't do replacements in the table-of-contents file nologging       Don't do logging to Eudora_fix_mbx.log noeudora        Don't allow Eudora to be running even for non-system mailboxes eudoraokforsystemmailboxes  A hard-to-type option that lets Eudora run even
+Lines starting with "options" let you specify one or more keywords that control the the operation of the program:

+   skipheaders              Don't do replacements in the header lines of messages skipbody                 Don't do replacements in the body of messages skiptoc                  Don't do replacements in the table-of-contents file nologging                Don't do logging to Eudora_fix_mbx.log onlydo xx MB (or xx KB)  Only look at messages within the specified number of bytes at
-                                 for system mailboxes, if you like taking risks onlydo xx MB (or xx KB)  Only look at messages within the specified number of bytes at the end of the mailbox, if the mailbox is larger than that.
+                            the end of the mailbox, if the mailbox is larger than that.
-                              This speeds up processing for very large mailboxes.
+                            This speeds up processing for very large mailboxes. noeudora                 Don't allow Eudora to be running even for processing non-system mailboxes

+   eudoraokforsystemmailboxes  A hard-to-type option that lets Eudora run even when
+                               processing system mailboxes, if you like taking risks.

-Others lines of the file specify replacements to make, in this form: searchstring = replacementstring  ;comment
+Other lines of the file specify replacements to make, in this form: searchstring = replacementstring  ;comment

-The searchstring can optionally start with clauses restricting the search:
+The searchstring can optionally start with clauses that restrict the search:
    <headers>        only match in the headers of messages
    <body>           only match in the body of messages
    <html xxx>       only match inside HTML <xxx...> tags